MiguelVeganzones/ParticleSimulation/README.md

 For this specific benchmark, the number of P2P interactions depends on:
 - The number of time steps: `500`
 - The number of particles: `1,000`
-- The force calculations the solver requires per update: `3` \
+- The force calculations the solver requires per step: `3`

 The resulting total theoretical gravitational interactions is: `1.5E9`.